canonical/apport/README.md

   https://launchpad.net/apport

-The preferred mode of operation for Linux distribution packagers is to create their own branch from 'trunk' and add the distro specific packaging and patches to it.
-Please send patches which are applicable to trunk as merge requests or bug reports, so that (1) other distributions can benefit from them as well, and (2) you reduce the code delta to upstream.
+The preferred mode of operation for Linux distribution packagers is to create their own branch from `main` and add the distro specific packaging and patches to it.
+Please send patches which are applicable to main as merge requests or bug reports, so that
+1. other distributions can benefit from them as well, and
+2. you reduce the code delta to upstream.